 If DoT cannot be used, the client falls back to DNS over UDP (DoU).
 This can occur if DoT is blocked by a firewall or by enterprise middleboxes.
 It can also occur when DoT is disabled; or the administrator configures the client to Always Attempt a DoT connection and this connection cannot be established.

 Many browsers have introduced an option to work with public DoH or DoT servers.
-These protocols bypass ETP DNS security controls.
+These protocols bypass SIA DNS security controls.
 As a best practice, you should configure enterprise devices to disable DoH and DoT.
 This forces your browser to rely on ETP Client DoT instead.
-Your organization should also block the Anonymizers and DoH Providers AUP categories in a policy to avoid bypassing ETP security.
+Your organization should also block the Anonymizers and DoH Providers AUP categories in a policy to avoid bypassing SIA security.
 For instructions on blocking DoH on enterprise browsers, see Disable DNS over HTTPS on enterprise browsers.